digitsensitive/phaser3-typescript/cheatsheets/physics/arcade/body.md

 Enables or disables gravity's effect on this body.

 > If not set and the parent game object has a frame, it will use the frame width and height.

+#### setCollideWorldBounds
+Set whether this body collides with the world boundary.